tijme/not-your-average-web-crawler/docs/source/options_misc.rst

 To trust certain certificates (e.g. if you are using a proxy), you can pass the path to a CA_BUNDLE file or directory with certificates of additional trusted CAs.
 Default is None (which means only domains with valid SSL certificates can be crawled).

-**If verify is set to a path to a directory, the directory must have been processed using the c_rehash utility supplied with OpenSSL.**
+**If verify is set to a directory, the directory must have been processed using the c_rehash utility supplied with OpenSSL.**

 ``options.misc.trusted_certificates = '/path/to/certificate.pem'``